PowerShell/ProjectMercury/README.md

-# Welcome to the AI Shell repository
+# Welcome to the Project Mercury repository

-**AI Shell** is our latest CLI tool that provides an interactive shell session to chat with large language models.
-Users can use _agents_ to interact with different AI models, or other assistance providers, in a conversational manner. **AI Shell** also provides a framework for creating AI agents.
+**Project Mercury** contains our latest CLI tool that provides an interactive shell session to chat with large language models, creating an *AI Shell*.
+Users can use _agents_ to interact with different AI models, or other assistance providers, in a conversational manner. **Project Mercury** also provides a framework for creating AI agents.

+Why the name **Project Mercury**?
+The name is inspired both by the Roman god of messages and the first human spaceflight by the US.
+This project is our first step into the new world of AI powered assistance and focuses on being the connection (or messenger) between the user and the AI model.

 This project is currently in an **alpha** state.
 Expect many significant changes to the code as we experiment and refine the user experiences of this tool.
 We appreciate your feedback and patience as we continue our development.

-![GIF showing demo of AI Shell][04]
+![GIF showing demo of the AI Shell][04]

-## Installing AI Shell
+## Installation

-Some prerequisites for building AI Shell
+Some prerequisites for building an AI Shell:

 - Build script requires PowerShell v7.2 or newer versions
 - [PowerShell v7.4][11] is recommended
 - [.NET SDK 8][09] is required to build the project

-Here are the steps to install and use AI Shell.
+Here are the steps to install and use.

 1. Clone this repository, `git clone https://github.com/PowerShell/ProjectMercury`
 2. Run `./build.ps1` in the repository's root directory to build the project